oshvartz/azure-devops-pullrequest-mcp-server/README.md

 Replace:
 - `path/to` with the actual path to your built DLL
-- `your-pat-token` with your Azure DevOps Personal Access Token
+- `your-pat-token` with your Azure DevOps Personal Access Token (only if using PAT authentication)

+Note: If AZURE_DEVOPS_PAT is not provided in the configuration, the server will automatically use DefaultAzureCredential for authentication, which is the recommended approach.

 Configuration options:
 - `timeout`: Operation timeout in seconds (default: 60)